Jordyn Woods Flaunts Curvy Backside In Skin-Tight Bathing Suit

 Jordyn had her dark hair pulled up into a high bun on top of her head, and sported a full face of makeup for the photo, which included darkened eyebrows, understated eyes, pink blush on her cheeks, and some pink lips.

 Woods also wore bracelets on her wrist, and multiple rings on her fingers in the photograph.
-She completed her sexy bathing suit look with some diamond studded earrings.
+She completed her sexy bathing suit look with some diamond-studded earrings.

 In the background of the picture, a lot of green foliage can be seen, as well as some stone elements.
 Mixed in the with the greenery are purple flowers.
 Jordyn has her eyes closed in the sexy snapshot, and turns her head away from the camera as she talks about waking up grateful in the caption.